 When in doubt, the WiFi Finder app can help you find nearby hot spots.
 (Download the app when you have an internet connection, and then use it in offline mode.)

-- *Endless Vacation® magazine is an independent publication and has not been authorized, sponsored or otherwise approved by Apple.
-Apple is a registered trademark of Apple Inc., registered in the U.S. and other countries.
+- *Endless Vacation® magazine is an independent publication and has not been authorized, sponsored, or otherwise approved by Apple Inc. Apple is a registered trademark of Apple Inc., registered in the U.S. and other countries.
+App Store is a service mark of Apple Inc.

 - NOTE: Information may have changed since publication.
 Please confirm key details before planning your trip.